sowsri1218/Diabetes_Prediction/README.md

 The analysis revealed significant correlations between diabetes and factors such as age, BMI, hypertension, HbA1c, and blood glucose levels.

-The machine learning data model achieved an accuracy of 0.96, indicating that 96% of the predictions were correct.
+Applied machine learning models like logistic regression, Random forest classifier, XGBoost and linear Regression.
+The machine learning (XGBoost) data model achieved an accuracy of 0.97, indicating that 97% of the predictions were correct.

-Precision was 0.86, meaning that when the model predicted diabetes, it was correct 86% of the time.
+Precision was 0.97, meaning that when the model predicted diabetes, it was correct 86% of the time.

-Recall was 0.63, suggesting that the model correctly identified 63% of the actual diabetic cases.
+Recall was 0.70, suggesting that the model correctly identified 70% of the actual diabetic cases.

-The F1-score was 0.72, indicating a good balance between precision and recall.
+The linear Regression model indicates 96% of the variability in HBA1c levels.

 ## Insights and Recommendations